ackermannQ/kodereview/content/blog/map/index.md

 To begin, you have raw material, but by applying a certain function (cook), you will have a transformed version of your array.

-> It's crucial to understand that map return an array and you have to return each element to append them in this array.
+> It's crucial to understand that map returns an array and you have to return each element to append them in this array.

 ## Example of use